 Yes, it’s nice to have exciting experiences—it helps you trust the process.
 However, someone who felt various sensations has not received more Reiki than someone who experienced little or no sensations.

 Just try to keep yourself warm.
 It will soon go away on its own.
-As we’ve discussed, different sensations are signs of energy blockages are cleared.
+As we’ve seen, different sensations are signs of energy blockages are cleared.
 Once the negative energies inside your body have been replaced by positivity, the sensations will subside.

 Reiki experience is different for everyone, but many of us feel one of several sensations documented by the first few masters.
-Feeling cold during or after Reiki is not unusual; it is actually a welcome sign indicating that Reiki is flowing where it needs to flow and working as expected.
+Feeling cold during or after Reiki is not unusual; it is a welcome sign indicating that Reiki is flowing where it needs to flow and working as expected.